 Committed - This classification consists of fund balances that can only be used for specific purposes established by formal action of the Organization's Board of Directors, its highest level of decision-making authority.
-Such commitments should include contractual obligations of fund assets.
 Fund balance commitments can only be removed by the same process of the same body employed to previously commit those amounts.
+As of June 30, 2023 the Organization reported no committed fund balance.

-Assigned - This classification consists of all fund balances that are not in the general fund or classified as nonspendable, restricted, or committed.
-In addition, general fund balances that the Organization intends to use for specific purposes are also classified as assigned.
+Assigned - This classification consists of all fund balances that are intended to be used for specific purposes but are neither restricted nor committed.
+Assigned amounts include those that have been set aside for a specific purpose by an authorized government body or official, but the constraint imposed does not satisfy the criteria to be classified as restricted or committed.
 The Organization gives the authority to assign amounts to specific purposes to the Organization's Founder and CEO and personnel under the supervision of the Founder and CEO tasked with financial recording responsibilities.
+As of June 30, 2023 the Organization reported no assigned fund balance.